lanbaoshen/blog/docs/automated/accessibility-conflict.md

     }
     ```

-    # Implement FocusArea
+    **Implement FocusArea**

-    Like FocusParkingView, you can either implement your own FocusArea or copy the class from the car-ui-library to your project.
+    Like `FocusParkingView`, you can either implement your own `FocusArea` or copy the class from the car-ui-library to your project.

-    To implement FocusArea:
+    To implement `FocusArea`:

     Hard code the accessibility class name so that rotary service can recognize it: